Noora-Alkhalaqi/Clinet_Server_API_system/README.md

 ## Explanation of clientScript.py
 The client script is a GUI application that allows users to interact with the server.
-To run the Clinet side we import the following libraries: from tkinter import * from PIL import Image, ImageTk import socket
+To run the Client side we import the following libraries: from tkinter import * from PIL import Image, ImageTk import socket